ChordPro/chordpro/docs/content/Using-ChordPro.md

 `--dump-chords` (short: `-D`)

-Dumps a list of built-in chords in a form dependent of the backend used.
+Dumps a list of all built-in chords in a form dependent of the backend used.
 The PDF backend will produce neat pages of chord diagrams.
 The ChordPro backend will produce a list of `define` directives.